  HI < 1, for combined exposure from M&L + FULLY Automated spraying (gloves + impermeable coveralls) and form M&L + FULLY Automated dipping (gloves + impermeable coveralls) and therefore the risk is acceptable.

-The risk is also acceptable for application by industrial brushing (M&L + industrial brushing + cleaning of the brush equipment when gloves + impermeable coveralls are worn).
+The risk is also acceptable for application by fully automated industrial brushing (M&L + fully automated industrial brushing + cleaning of the brush equipment when gloves + impermeable coveralls are worn).

  HI ≥ 1, a Tier 3B approach is considered since the 4 active substances have target organs in common.